-Can E-Cigarettes Help Prevent Weight Gain After You Quit Smoking?
+Can E-Cigarettes Help Prevent Weight Gain After You Switch from Smoking?

 I used to smoke, and I’ve had tons of friends who smoke, and they often say they’re afraid of gaining weight when they quit.
 Every time I thought of quitting, I’d get this image of me just shoveling popcorn and chocolate covered cherries into my mouth and putting the leftover crumbs in an ashtray.
 Where did this notion that we would gain weight if we’d quit come from?